forrestbao/MLClass/3_Decision_Trees/hw3.md

 ## Programming [6pts]

-Now, let's try to implement node split using grid search and compare the result with scikit-learn's implementation.
 Please work from a provided file `hw3.py` and just upload this file.

 5. [2pt] **Estimating Gini impurity**